Grilled Mexican Rib-Eye Steaks

-Manly rib-eyes meet robust Mexican seasonings, and the scent of testosterone wafting through the air is just that extra ingredient that makes these steaks all the more flavorful.
+And a grilled rib eye totally fits the bill.
+Manly rib eye steaks meet robust Mexican seasonings, and the scent of testosterone wafting through the air is just that extra ingredient that makes these steaks all the more flavorful.

 I served this up with a cheesy Pattypan Squash Gratin (recipe coming soon!), but if this idea appeals to you you can try this Baby Zucchini Gratin recipe in the meanwhile.

 After you smear the steaks with this flavorful Mexican seasoning-rub-meets-marinade mixture, let the meat sit at room temperature for about 20 minutes, or if you have the time sit in the fridge for at least 2 hours for the flavors of the rub/marinade to fully penetrate.
 You can leave them in for up to 6 hours if you like; do allow the steaks to come to room temperature before grilling.

 When you are cooking a steak that is 1-inch thick, or less, you will probably only want to flip the steaks once, so that the outside can get nice and charry and grill-marked, but without allowing the steaks to overcook.

 The most accurate way to tell if a steak is cooked to your liking is to use a meat thermometer.
 Rare is 120°F, medium-rare is 130°F, medium is 140°F, and well-done (which makes many people angry) is 150°F.

 Of course, you can always make a small cut into the middle of the steak with a knife but ideally you won’t have to cut into the steak until it has come off the flame and rested for several minutes to reabsorb the juices.